 I'm passionate about motorsport and an advocate of talented drivers being given the time and tools they need to deliver, as opposed to being rushed or pressured to climb through the junior formula as fast as possible.
 We know from research and applied experience within sport psychology that there are a wide range of factors that influence the development of athletic talent.
 The negative commodification of junior athletes on development pathways was a central component of my Masters thesis and subsequent research study in academia, with findings recommending a more holistic approach to the nurturing of talented athletes.

-Every driver is different, and while the likes of Max Verstappen have created the notion that talent can be 'fast-tracked' to the top levels of the sport, there is equally no disadvantage in taking a more measured route through junior formula.
+Every athlete is different, and while the high-profile rapid rise of drivers like Max Verstappen and Yuki Tsonoda create the notion that talent can be 'fast-tracked' to the top levels of the sport at ever younger ages (with financial backing), there is equally no disadvantage in taking a more measured route through junior formula.
 Many drivers benefit from peaking in the sophomore year of a championship after using the first or rookie season as a learning and development year.
 With the high financial costs of motorsport sometimes not allowing this flexibility however, training in the use of mental skills can be an incredibly valuable tool in ensuring that a drivers' track time is maximised through facilitating consistency, focus, and minimising costly errors.